worflor/woflo-petsplus-mod/README.md

 - "Guardian of the Grrr-laxy"
 ### uninplemented yet:
 - "Another one, thank you." (get your second pet to level 30)
-- "

 ## Configuration and Expandability
 Pets+ includes configuration files (`config/petsplus/...`) where you can customize various components.
 Explore it yourself.
 - Roles, Abilities, Tributes, and Moods have configurations availible.
 - The backend API is extendable via Datapacks and Add-On Mods.
-Base roles, abilities, progression rewards, and emotional events can be tinkered, modified, or overritten to your liking.
+Base roles, abilities, progression rewards, and emotional events can be tinkered, modified, or overwritten to your liking.

 ## Credits
 - woflo - (me)